Holobiont: History of the holobiont concept

 Although initially driven by studies of marine organisms, much of the research on the emerging properties and significance of holobionts has since been carried out in other fields of research: the microbiota of the rhizosphere of plants or the animal gut became predominant models and have led to an ongoing paradigm shift in agronomy and medical sciences.
 Holobionts occur in terrestrial and aquatic habitats alike, and several analogies between these ecosystems can be made.
 For example, in all of these habitats, interactions within and across holobionts such as induction of chemical defenses, nutrient acquisition, or biofilm formation are mediated by chemical cues and signals in the environment, dubbed infochemicals.
 Nevertheless, we can identify two major differences between terrestrial and aquatic systems.
-First, the physicochemical properties of water result in higher chemical connectivity and signaling between macro- and micro-organisms in aquatic or moist environments.
+First, water allows higher chemical connectivity and signaling between macro- and micro-organisms in aquatic or moist environments.
 In marine ecosystems, carbon fluxes also appear to be swifter and trophic modes more flexible, leading to higher plasticity of functional interactions across holobionts.
 Moreover, dispersal barriers are usually lower, allowing for faster microbial community shifts in marine holobionts.
-Secondly, phylogenetic diversity at broad taxonomic scales (i.e., supra-kingdom, kingdom and phylum levels), is higher in aquatic realms compared to land, with much of the aquatic diversity yet to be uncovered, especially marine viruses.
+Second, phylogenetic diversity at broad taxonomic scales (i.e., supra-kingdom, kingdom and phylum levels), is higher in aquatic realms compared to land, with much of the aquatic diversity yet to be uncovered, especially marine viruses.

 Holobiont components

 Host: The host member of a holobiont is typically a multicellular eukaryote, such as a plant or human.
-Notable hosts that are well-studied include humans, corals, and pine trees.
+Notable hosts that are well-studied include humans, corals, and poplar trees.

 Microbiome: The microbiome includes bacteria, archaea, microscopic fungi, and microscopic protists.